conveyal/r5/README.md

 We are not currently using the Maven release plugin.
 To do so, we'd have to make R5 depend only on non-SNAPSHOT repos.
 The manual release process closely mimics what Maven release does.
 Releases must be tagged with git *annotated* commits, not *lightweight* commits.
 This is because `git describe` references the last annotated commit, and we use git describe as a way of specifying and identifying analyst woker versions.
 These annotated tags should systematically begin with the letter v because this is how our scripts recognize shaded JARs named with git describe output as opposed to un-shaded maven artifact JARs.
 For example:

 ```
+[check that all dependencies are on non-SNAPSHOT versions]
+[check on Travis that the build is currently passing]
+[check that you have pulled all changes from origin]
 [edit version in POM to 0.3.0]
 git add pom.xml
 git commit -m "Prepare version 0.3.0 release"